 (Aesthetics, sovereignty, Marx, Carl Schmitt) Dr Charles Barbour teaches in the School of Humanities and Communication Arts.
 His research interests include politics and aesthetics, with a particular interest in contemporary political theory.
 Along with a number of chapters in books, he has articles published in journals such as Law, Culture and Humanities, Educational Philosophy and Theory, and Philosophy and Social Criticism.
 He has also co-edited, with George Pavlich, the collection After Sovereignty: On the Question of Political Beginnings (opens in a new window) (Routledge-Cavendish, 2009).

 (19th century European philosophy, Philosophy of religion, Existentialism and hermeneutics, Girard's mimetic theory) Dr Diego Bubbio has a PhD from the University of Turin (Italy).
 Before coming to UWS, Dr Bubbio was a postdoctoral fellow in the Department of Philosophy at The University of Sydney, where he co-directed (with Paul Redding) the Religion and Post-Kantian Philosophy Research Cluster.
 He also taught Kant and Modern philosophy at the University of Aberdeen.
 He currently is an ARC Future Fellow in the School of Humanities and Communication Arts and a member of the Writing and Society Research Centre.
 Dr Bubbio's research is mainly in the area of post-Kantian philosophy.
 In particular he is interested in the relationship of the post-Kantian tradition (from Kant to Nietzsche) to the later movements of European philosophy, such as existentialism and hermeneutics, and in issues in philosophy of religion.
 His key publications consider the notion of sacrifice.
-Along with two monographs in Italian and a number of chapters in books, he has articles published in academic journals such as The British Journal for the History of Philosophy, International Journal of Philosophical Studies, and Heythrop Journal.
+He is the author of Sacrifice in the Post-Kantian Tradition.
+Perspectivism, Intersubjectivity, and Recognition (opens in a new window) (SUNY Press 2014), of two other monographs in Italian.
+Along with a number of chapters in books, he has articles published in academic journals such as The British Journal for the History of Philosophy, International Journal of Philosophical Studies, International Journal for Philosophy of Religion, and Heythrop Journal.
 He has edited, with Philip Quadrio, the collection The Relationship of Philosophy to Religion Today (Cambridge Scholars Publishing 2011) and, with Paul Redding, Religion After Kant: God and Culture in the Idealist Era (Cambridge Scholars Publishing 2012).
 He is also the editor of Luigi Pareyson's Existence, Interpretation, Freedom.
-Selected Writings (The Davies Group Publishers 2009).
+Selected Writings (The Davies Group Publishers 2009), and the editor of the Book series "New Studies in Idealism (opens in a new window)" published by Davies Group.
 His current ARC-funded project is an analysis of the notion of the 'I' in Hegel and Heidegger.

 (Mimetic theory, deconstruction, philosophy of science, Girard) Dr Chris Fleming is Senior Lecturer in the School of Humanities and Communication Arts and a Member of the Writing and Society Research Centre.
 He has written in the areas of phenomenology, philosophical anthropology, deconstruction, and the philosophy of science.
 His work has appeared in journals such as Parallax, Anthropological Quarterly, Public Understanding of Science, and Body & Society.
 His book, René Girard: Violence and Mimesis (opens in a new window), was published by Polity Press in 2004.